awsdocs/aws-javascript-developer-guide-v2/doc_source/getting-started-nodejs.md

 }
 ```

 Save the file\.
 As you install the modules you need, the `dependencies` portion of the file will be completed\.
-You can find the final JSON file [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascript/example_code/nodegetstarted/package.json)\.
+You can find a JSON file that shows an example of these dependencies [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascript/example_code/nodegetstarted/example_package.json)\.

 ## Step 3: Install the SDK and Dependencies<a name="getting-started-nodejs-install-sdk"></a>